LaudateCorpus1/zdr/README.md

 You'll need to convert from your local time zone into UTC time zone.
 For example, 9am - 5pm EST would be represented as `14-22` and 9:00AM - 5:00PM PST would be `17-1`.
 - __daylight savings time?:__ Determine if we should compensate for daylight savings time.
 If this flag is set incorrectly, all calculations will be off by one.
 Value should be `yes` or `no`.
 For an example converter, check out https://www.timeanddate.com/worldclock/converter.html?iso=20180116T140000&p1=179&p2=1440
 - __readonly:__ Determines if the script will actually assign tickets or not.
+- __max tickets per round__: Determines how many tickets each run of the ticket will assign.

 ## Debugging